 Resilience and Rebuilding for Low-Income Communities: Research to Inform Policy and Practice - April 11-12, 2013

-Moderator: Richard Todd, Federal Reserve Bank of Minneapolis
+Ann Carpenter, Federal Reserve Bank of Atlanta

 Lance George, Housing Assistance Council

 Lance George is the director of research and information at the Housing Assistance Council (HAC).
 Prior to becoming the HAC's research director, he served as the organization's senior research associate for 10 years.
 Previously, George worked for Frontier Housing Inc., a nonprofit organization that builds affordable homes for low-income families in Appalachian Eastern Kentucky.
 His research and policy analysis at HAC encompasses a wide array of issues and topics related to rural housing, including manufactured housing, poverty and high need rural areas, rural definitions and classifications, mortgage access and finance, and general demography, mapping, and data analysis of rural people and their housing conditions.

 Ira J. Goldstein, The Reinvestment Fund